Horites: Name

 According to Archibald Sayce (1915), the Horites have been identified with references in Egyptian inscriptions to Khar (formerly translated as Harri), which concern a southern region of Canaan.
 More recent scholarship has associated them with the Hurrians.

-The rabbinical tradition in Genesis Rabbah 42:6 (300-500 CE) says they are called Horites because "they made themselves independent [free]", which assumes the name is cognate with ḥori meaning "free."
+The rabbinical tradition in Genesis Rabbah 42:6 (300-500 CE) says they are called Horites because "they made themselves independent [free]", which assumes that the name is cognate with ḥori meaning "free".